lp177/monkeysScripts/README.md

-JS scripts for customize your experience on common websites with a browser extension:
+JS scripts for customize your experiences on common websites with just one browser extension:

 On Google Tampermonkey:
 	https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo